dhunter87/di-workshop-01-intro-to-p5/README.md

 - Change the size of the brush based on a key pressed.

-1. added funtionality for mouse to only draw if the mouse button is pressed.
+1. added funtionality for mouse to only draw if the mouse button is pressed. _ DONE
-2. added funtionality for the colour to change depending on what keyboard key is pressed.
+2. added funtionality for the colour to change depending on what keyboard key is pressed. - DONE
-3. added functionality to change "brush" shape to a triangle.
+3. added functionality to change "brush" shape to a triangle. - DONE